sunpy/sunpy/docs/guide/tour.rst

 image.
 On the last line we then plot the ``Map`` object, using the built in 'quick plot' function `~sunpy.map.GenericMap.peek`.

-SunPy uses a matplotlib like interface to it's plotting so more complex plots can be built by combining SunPy with matplotlib.
+SunPy uses a matplotlib-like interface to it's plotting so more complex plots can be built by combining SunPy with matplotlib.

 .. plot::